 Tip: After writing a pitch or before sending your assignment to an editor, ask someone who isn’t as informed about your niche to read it and give you feedback.

 - Was it interesting to read?

 - Did they understand the focus of your article, idea, and main points?

 - Or was anything confusing, boring, or hard to follow?

 If that last question turns up concerns, you still have some work to do.
 Give your pitch a rewrite, or ask a pro editor in the Freelance Writers Den to review it.

 3. Seek out smaller publications

-If you’re new to writing about a particular niche or don’t have freelance writing experience, don’t grab for the brass ring right away.
+If you’re new to writing about a particular niche or are still trying to find freelance writing jobs for beginners, don’t grab for the brass ring right away.